 The term 'non-seasonal influenza' (capable of being transmitted between human beings) would apply to any new form of influenza.
 Non-seasonal influenza is now specified as an infectious disease by its inclusion in the Schedule 1 of the Health Act 1956.
-As such, medical officers of health may be authorised to use the Health Act's special powers to help manage non-seasonal influenza in the event of a pandemic, or simply use the powers in Part 3A of the Act.
+As such, medical officers of health may be authorised to use the Health Act's special powers to help manage non-seasonal influenza in the event of a pandemic.